acnicolasdc/chiper-api/README.md

 ### Test, cover and report Project
 #### For run tests project
-This options run test about routes and services of project with Mocha.js
+This option runs several tests over projet's routes and services using Mocha.js

 >**npm run test**

 #### For run cover project
-If you want to see how much do you cover your test and other things about project, use:
+If you want to see how much your tests and other things about the project you are covering, use:

 > **npm run cover**

-This options run tests project with **nyc**.
+This options runs the tests project with **nyc**.

-#### For make reports of project
+#### Creating project reports
-If you want to make reports of the result about cover and tests of the project use:
+If you want to create reports regarding cover and tests project use:

 >**npm run report**

-This option create a _HTML_ file with the table of results about cover and tests.
+This option creates an _HTML_ file with tcover and test table results.

 ## Deploy Backend with Zeit Now
-In this section you can do the deployment project with **Zeit Now**.
+In this section, you can deploy the project with **Zeit Now**.

 **Zeit Now** is a cloud application for hosting static applications.
 This technology works with serverless.
 ### Steps for Deploy